-Religious organizations and people of ethical conviction have a tremendous role to play in creating a just and equitable future.
+Religious organizations and people of ethical conviction have an important role to play in creating a sustainable and equitable future.

 From the blog